AndroDevcd/Sharp/doc/CHANGELIST.md

     # QoL Improvements
         * Updated the Assembler to allow for high level assembly programming with the newly added instructions
         * Added the JIT back to the language with significant performance boots (64bit windows is ony supported as of now)
+        * Memory footprint/allocation performance of objects in Sharp were optimized (72 bytes -> 48 bytes)
+        * Mutex locks are now released on objects when they are destroyed by the GC

     # New Additions
         * Multiple compiler options changes